Japanese curry: Local curries

 Local curries are also marketed to help boost tourism.
 Some varieties of this include Yokosuka navy curry (よこすか海軍カレー, Yokosuka kaigun karē), sold in Yokosuka to promote its heritage as a naval base, and Zeppelin Curry (ツェッペリンカレー, Tsepperin Karē) in Tsuchiura to promote the Zeppelin landing in 1929.

+Navy curry

+Navy curry (海軍カレー, kaigun karē) refers to the curry served by the Imperial Japanese Navy (IJN) and the Japan Maritime Self-Defense Force (JMSDF).
+Also called Yokosuka Kaigun (Navy) Curry.
+The IJN used curry to prevent the malnutrition condition beriberi, and in the present day the JMSDF's Friday menu is curry.
+It is also nutritious, and easy to cook in mass quantities.

+It is hypothesized that curry became popular in Japan because the IJN, modeled after the British Royal Navy, adopted it as a menu item for its ship's mess, or because it was on the menu of the Imperial Japanese Army's mess hall.
+On the other hand, Naoshi Takamori, a naval culinary researcher and former JMSDF officer, points out that although Japanese military manuals from the 1880s include instructions for making curry, curry did not become common in the Imperial Japanese Navy until the 1920s, during the Showa era.
+According to him, curry did not spread from the Japanese military to the Japanese civilian sector, but was adopted by the Japanese military from the civilian sector.

+A 'navy curry' of beef or chicken meat, potatoes, onions, carrots, rice and curry roux and a chutney of pickled vegetables (tsukemono) is described in the 1888 cookbook 'Navy Cooking Methods' (海軍割烹術, Kaigun kappōjitsu).
+The JMSDF took over this tradition after the war and serves it every Friday with a salad, with each ship having its own variant.

 Outside Japan

 South Korea

 Curry was introduced to South Korea during the period of Japanese rule, and is popular there.
 It is often found at bunsik restaurants (diner-style establishments), donkkaseu-oriented restaurants, and at the majority of Japanese restaurants.
 Premade curry and powdered mixes are also readily available at supermarkets.

 North Korea

-Japanese-style curry was introduced to North Korea by Koreans and Japanese who were abducted from Japan to North Korea during the 1960s–1970s repatriation project.
+Japanese curry was introduced to North Korea by Zainichi Koreans who migrated from Japan during the 1960s–1970s repatriation project.
 Along with other Japanese cuisine, it was traded by new arrivals for local products and used to bribe Workers' Party cadres.